hbctraining/scRNA-seq/lessons/09_merged_SC_marker_identification.md

 These results and plots can help us determine the identity of these clusters or verify what we hypothesize the identity to be after exploring the canonical markers of expected cell types previously.

-## Identifying gene markers for each cluster (whole section needs an update
+## Identifying gene markers for each cluster

 The last set of questions we had regarding the analysis involved whether the clusters corresponding to the same cell types have biologically meaningful differences.
 Sometimes the list of markers returned don't sufficiently separate some of the clusters.
 For instance, we had previously identified clusters 0, 2, 4, 10, and 18 as CD4+ Tcells, but **are there biologically relevant differences between these clusters of cells?** We can use the `FindMarkers()` function to determine the genes that are differentially expressed between two specific clusters.